 Some of you might have noticed that there was a football game last Sunday.
 Well, being a Massachusetts native, I am a huge New England Patriots fan (did I just hear half of you leave?).
 As you might imagine, I had a lot of nervous energy Sunday as we waited for kickoff.
 I used it to my advantage and got some shop time in.
 First, I tore out some old, crummy shelves that the previous owner had left and replaced them with nice steel wire shelves.
 I need to get another one to fit the whole area, but it sure does make the shop (otherwise known as the garage) look better.

 I also experimented with some woodworking skills.
 I have definitely grown an affinity for working with wood in the last year and want to hone my joinery skills.
 Sunday was the perfect opportunity to work on my half-lap joints.
-In case you don’t know, a half-lap joint a joint made with two pieces of material by halving the thickness of each member at the joint and fitting them together.
+In case you don’t know, a half-lap joint is a joint made with two pieces of material by halving the thickness of each member at the joint and fitting them together.
 I did a few by hand and also used a router for one.
 The router one (in the picture below) came out the best, but I learned that the whole process is more about muscle memory than anything.
 This skill will help in a trellis project I have in mind.

 Blog work continues to go along at the same pace.
 My weekly article this week seemed to fit in nicely with my DIY theme.
 It’s all about pallet projects for the suburban homesteaders.
-There’s eight great ideas there for you.
+There are eight great ideas there for you.
 Personally, I think the projects themselves are nice, but the crux of the article is to provide ideas for you to brainstorm from.

 What do you think of the article?